 So why wait?
 Read on to discover everything you need to know about servo motor control modes!

 1. Servo motor pulse control mode

-In some small stand-alone equipment, it should be the most common application mode to select pulse control to realize motor positioning.
+In some small stand-alone equipment, selecting pulse control to realize motor positioning should be the most common application mode.

 This control mode is simple and easy to understand.